UK watchdog: Facebook's ownership of Giphy hurts competition

 But Facebook terminated Giphy’s paid advertising partnerships after the deal, it said.

 “Giphy’s takeover could see Facebook withdrawing GIFs from competing platforms or requiring more user data in order to access them.
-It also removes a potential challenger to Facebook,” which dominates the U.K.'s 5.5 billion pound ($7.6 billion) display advertising market, inquiry chair Stuart McIntosh said.
+It also removes a potential challenger to Facebook” in the U.K.'s 5.5 billion pound ($7.6 billion) display advertising market, inquiry chair Stuart McIntosh said.
 “None of this would be good news for customers.”

 McIntosh said the watchdog would now seek feedback on the provisional findings before issuing its final report on Oct.
 6.